Celebrating 20 years of helping the WHV community!

 7. A rich Aboriginal culture

 Australia has been inhabited by indigenous people for over 50,000 years.
-British colonization started in 1788 and it meant violence, massacres, loss, and disease for the Aboriginals.
+British colonization started in 1788 and it meant violence, massacres, loss, and disease for the Aboriginal people.
 Their population declined dramatically.
 Today, many Aboriginals are fighting to preserve and share their culture and beliefs and heal from the colonial trauma.

 8. The perfect place for backpacker culture

-Hostels are always lively and friendly places where working holiday makers get together to begin their adventure and bond with travellers from all over the world.
-Stories and tips are shared in English, Spanish, Portuguese, German and more.
-The atmosphere is a unique experience!
+During your trip, you’re bound to cross paths with other working holiday makers, often while staying in hostels.
+Hostels are always lively and friendly places where backpackers get together to share their experiences and bond with other travellers from all over the world.
+The atmosphere is unique.

-9. A chance to try vanlife
+9. A chance to try van life

-You won’t be part of a fringe group because this lifestyle is very much part of the country’s culture.
-Australians are nomadic travellers, experts in wilderness or luxury camping.
+It’s relatively easy to buy a vehicle, van, or converted 4×4, and road trip as you please for the perfect custom WHV adventure.
+You won’t be alone because this lifestyle is very much part of Australia’s culture.
+Many Australians are nomadic, experts in wilderness, or fans of luxury camping.
 There’s something for every taste and budget.

-10. A gateway to other exotic destinations
+10. A gateway to other destinations

-A WHV in Australia allows you to discover other must-see destinations in Asia and the South Pacific for much less than if you were flying from Europe, Canada or South America.
+A WHV in Australia allows you to discover other must-see destinations in Asia and the South Pacific for much less than if you were flying from Europe, Canada, or South America.
+Don’t forget that the Australia WHV is a convenient multi-entry visa—you can leave and return as many times as you like for the entire duration of your visa.

 11. It’s an escape far, far from (most) homes